once-human/ai-drafter/README.md

 - Generating multiple screens from one prompt
 - Adding prototype flow arrows between them
 - Naming and spacing screens automatically

+## Phase 8 - Design System Integration

+This phase adds:
+- Support for mapping generated UI elements to existing Figma component libraries
+- Optional toggle: “Use Existing Components”
+- Fallback rendering if no match is found

+You can now plug AI Drafter into your real design systems.